FAQs About Online RN to BSN Programs

 Do I Need a BSN to Become an APRN?

-If you hope to be an Advanced Practice Registered Nurse (APRN) someday, you will definitely need the academic and clinical preparation a BSN provides.
-It’s the first step on the road to a Master of Science in Nursing (MSN), which is required to become a nurse practitioner, nurse educator, clinical nurse specialist or any other type of APRN.
+If you hope to be an Advanced Practice Registered Nurse (APRN) someday, you will need the academic and clinical preparation a BSN provides.
+It is the first step on the road to a Master of Science in Nursing (MSN).
+This master’s degree is required to become a nurse practitioner, nurse educator, clinical nurse specialist or any other type of APRN.

-It’s wise to earn your bachelor’s from an accredited nursing program if graduate school is part of your plans, since most MSN programs require an accredited BSN for admission.
+It is wise to earn your bachelor’s from an accredited nursing program if graduate school is part of your plans, because most MSN programs require an accredited BSN for admission.

 What Will I Learn In an Online RN to BSN Program?

-Online RN to BSN programs are designed to help nurses build on their core knowledge of patient care, develop their research skills and explore new ideas in the field.
-For example, when studying evidence-based practice you’ll rely on your clinical experience as you learn to gather information, make informed decisions and evaluate the results.
-Students also complete projects that address current issues in nursing, often in an actual health care setting.
+Online RN to BSN programs help nurses build on their core knowledge of patient care, develop their research skills and explore new ideas in the field.
+For example, when studying evidence-based practice, you’ll rely on your clinical experience as you do the following:

 What Kind of Courses Will I Take In an Online RN to BSN Program?